hclivess/qtrader/README.md

 # qTrader
 Welcome to the qTrade trading bot.

-## Demo

-### What does a demo offer?
-Demo version is available for free.
-It allows you to set buy orders at best possible price for $BIS and $NYZO.
-No selling is available.
-It lets you accumulate at the best possible price in a given moment.

-# Full version
 ### What does this bot offer?
 This bot places buy and sell orders for you at the best possible price, and at the best possible exposure.